Talks between UAW and GM take 'turn for the worse': union official

 GM officials previously said the Detroit company’s labor rates are the highest in the industry and it needs the ability to build some vehicles in other markets to keep costs down.

-Just before the strike began, GM revealed that its offer to the UAW included plans to invest more than $7 billion in its U.S. plants over the life of the deal.
+Just before the strike began, GM, the largest U.S. automaker by vehicle sales, said that its offer to the UAW included plans to invest more than $7 billion in its U.S. plants over the life of the deal.

 GM also said then it had “solutions” for the Lordstown, Ohio, and Detroit assembly plants that it had previously said would cease making vehicles.
 Sources said at the time those plans included a battery plant in Ohio and building an electric truck in Detroit.

 The UAW has previously said it wants GM to shift vehicle assembly work back from other countries like Mexico and China.
+The source said that remains an issue in the talks.

+Through August, 526,000 of the 573,000 vehicles GM exported from Mexico were sent to the United States.
+U.S. President Donald Trump and many Democrats have urged GM to shift production to unused or underused U.S. plants.

 Other issues remaining in the talks include wages and pensions, the source previously said.